smartsheet-samples/node-webhook-sample/README.md

 ```

 ## Determining the callback url
 Webhooks are HTTP callbacks from Smartsheet servers to your code.
-So your web application must be accesible from the
+So your web application must be accessible from the
 public internet.
 An easy way to achieve this in a development environment is with the tool [ngrok](https://ngrok.com/).

 After installing, start ngrok with the command `ngrok http 3000`.
 In the resulting screen, note the https forwarding url